 Molluscum contagiosum is infection of the skin by a poxvirus that causes pink or white, dome-shaped, and smooth or waxy bumps.

 Molluscum contagiosum can infect any part of the skin except the palms of the hands and soles of the feet.
-In children, the bumps occur most commonly on the face, trunk, and hands and feet.
-In adults, the bumps occur most commonly on the pubic bone, penis, or vulva.
+The infection is typically chronic.
+In children, the bumps occur most commonly on the face, trunk, arms, and legs.
+In adults, the bumps occur most commonly on the penis, vulva, or around the pubic bone.
 The bumps usually are not itchy or painful and may be discovered only coincidentally during a physical examination.
 However, the bumps can become very inflamed (resembling a boil) and itchy as the body fights off the virus.
 This inflammation may indicate that the bumps will soon disappear.

 Most growths disappear spontaneously in 1 to 2 years, but they can remain for 2 to 3 years.
 People with growths in the groin that were presumably acquired sexually should be treated to prevent spread of the infection.
 Otherwise, no treatment is needed unless the growths are disfiguring or otherwise bothersome.
 The growths can be treated by freezing (cryotherapy), burning with a laser or electric current, or removing their core with a needle or sharp scraping instrument (curette).
 Sometimes doctors apply trichloroacetic acid, podophyllin resin, or cantharidin to the bumps.
 Others prescribe tretinoin or imiquimod cream.
 These creams are applied for weeks or months.